lusy/copyright-paperswelove2019/slides.md

 difficult to understand, but it didn’t apply to very many people or very many things.
 If one were an author or publisher of books, maps, charts, paintings, sculpture, photographs or sheet music, a playwright or producer of plays, or a printer, the copyright law bore on one’s business.
-Booksellers, piano-roll and phonograph record publishers, motion picture producers, musicians, scholars, members of Congress, and ordinary consumers could go about their business without ever encountering a copyright problem.
-58"
+Booksellers, [...] musicians, scholars, [...], and ordinary consumers could go about their business without ever encountering a copyright problem."

 ---

+"the single, defining feature of these norms can perhaps be summarized like
+this: that a consumer could do with the copyrighted content that he legally owned anything he wanted to do, without ever triggering the law of copyright."

+---

+"Roughly put, copyright gives a copyright holder certain exclusive rights over the work, including, most famously, the exclusive right to copy the work."

+"The right is protected to the extent that laws (and norms) support it," "it is threatened to the extent that technology makes it easy to copy."
+"In this sense, copyright has always been at war with technology."

+---

+## Analog vs digital

 "Thus there were many ways in which you could use creative work in the analog world without producing a copy."

 "Digital technology, at its core, makes copies."

 "There is no way to use any content in a digital context without that use producing a copy."

 ---

+## Possible regulators

-> "What means would bring
+"What means would bring
-> about the most efficient set of protections for property interests in cyberspace?" (p.169)
+about the most efficient set of protections for property interests in cyberspace?"

-> "One is the traditional protection of
-> law—the law defines a space where others should not enter and punishes
-> people who enter nonetheless.
-The other protection is a fence, a technological
-> device (a bit of code) that (among other things) blocks the unwanted from
+"One is the traditional protection of law—the law defines a space where others should not enter and punishes people who enter nonetheless.
+The other protection is a fence, a technological device (a bit of code) that (among other things) blocks the unwanted from entering."
-> entering."

-Notes:
-"costs of law in this context are extremely high"
-"costs of enforcement, but also because it is hard for the law to distinguish between legitimate and illegiti- mate uses of cyberspaces."
-"Legitimacy depends on the intention of the person granting access."
-"since the fences of cyberspace can be made to reflect that intent cheaply, it is best to put all the incentive on the owner to define access as he wishes.
-The right to browse should be the norm, and the burden to lock doors should be placed on the owner.
-4"

 ---

-> "it is hard for the law to distinguish between legitimate and illegiti-
-> mate uses of cyberspaces"
+"it is hard for the law to distinguish between legitimate and illegiti- mate uses of cyberspaces"

 ---

-> "They also invite a question
-> that has been asked by Justice Stephen Breyer and many others: Should law
-> protect some kinds of property—in particular, intellectual property—at all?"
+## White Paper 1995

+"The White Paper proceeds as if the problem of pro- tecting intellectual property in cyberspace was just like the problem of protecting intellectual property in real space.
+[...]
+But something fundamental has changed: the role that code plays in the protection of intellectual property.
+Code can, and increasingly will, displace law as the primary defense of intellectual property in cyberspace.
+Private fences, not public law."

 ---

-> "Roughly put, copyright gives a copyright holder certain exclusive rights over
-> the work, including, most famously, the exclusive right to copy the work."
-> "The right is protected to the extent that laws (and norms) support it,"
-> "it is threatened to the extent that technology makes it easy to copy." (p.172)
-> "In this sense, copyright has always been at war with technology."
+# DMCA 1998

+"Code that some-
+one implements to control either access to or use of a copyrighted work got special legal protection under the DMCA: Circumvention of that code, subject to a few important exceptions, constituted a violation of the law."

 ---

-> "the single, defining feature of these norms can perhaps be summarized like
-> this: that a consumer could do with the copyrighted content that he legally
-> owned anything he wanted to do, without ever triggering the law of copyright."

----

-> "Roughly put, copyright gives a copyright holder certain exclusive rights over
-> the work, including, most famously, the exclusive right to copy the work."
-> "The right is protected to the extent that laws (and norms) support it,"
-> "it is threatened to the extent that technology makes it easy to copy." (p.172)
-> "In this sense, copyright has always been at war with technology."
-> "as the cost of copying decreased, and the spread of technologies for
-> copying increased, the threat to the author’s control increased."

----

-DMCA 1998:

-> "Code that some-
-> one implements to control either access to or use of a copyrighted work got
-> special legal protection under the DMCA: Circumvention of that code, subject
-> to a few important exceptions, constituted a violation of the law."

----

-> "The White Paper proceeds as if the problem of pro-
-> tecting intellectual property in cyberspace was just like the problem of
-> protecting intellectual property in real space.
-> [...]
-> But something fundamental has changed: the role that code plays in the
-> protection of intellectual property.
-Code can, and increasingly will, displace
-> law as the primary defense of intellectual property in cyberspace.
-Private
-> fences, not public law." (p.175)

----

-> "In such an age, the real question for law is not, how can law aid in that
-> protection? but rather, is the protection too great?"
-//*cough*, EU Directive

----
+## Law vs contracts vs code

-> "As Stefik writes:
+"As Stefik writes:
-> [T]he consumer does not have the option of
-> disregarding a digital contract by, for example, making unauthorized copies of
+[T]he consumer does not have the option of disregarding a digital contract by, for example, making unauthorized copies of a work."
-> a work."

 ---